 The revolution that had started with a bang ended with a fizzle.

 After the San Diego free speech fight ended, Juanita married a carpenter named Steve O’Donnell.
-In 1914 they had a son and a daughter came along in 1919.
+They had a son in 1914 and a daughter came along in 1919.
 The couple later got divorced and eventually Juanita married Harry Kizer.
 It’s possible she met Harry during the free speech protests when, like her, he was arrested as a protester.
 In 1913 he did a 3.5-year stint in Folsom State Prison for grand larceny.

 Juanita remained a member of the Socialist Party until at least 1928.
 She didn’t, however, completely eschew capitalism: she worked in real estate and owned a “Tia Juana” beer garden.
 She lived for 60 years in Chula Vista, a city south of San Diego near the border with Mexico, and she died there in 1975.
 Her ashes were scattered at sea.